 As the nation's population lives longer and more active lives, the demand for highly educated nurses also is rising.
 To keep abreast of an expanding field, R.N.s must increase their education levels to improve patient outcomes, prepare for management roles and to stay competitive in the workplace.

-St. Scholastica's nursing department has been educating qualified and successful graduates for 75 years.
+St. Scholastica's nursing department has been educating qualified and successful graduates since 1908.
 Our nursing program is one of the largest in the state and is recognized regionally for its excellence.

 In a life that's already crowded with work and family obligations, starting a degree program can be daunting.
 At St. Scholastica, our online advisors work closely with you to create an individualized program plan that fits your previous education and personal life.
 If you need to take a semester off for personal or professional reasons, we'll help keep you on track for graduation.